What DFW listeners can still monitor today

 9 Fully Encrypted

-Dallas Police Department remains more accessible than many major cities.
-Despite completing a $6.6 million P25 radio system upgrade in 2023 that enables encryption, DPD has kept routine dispatch and patrol traffic open.
-Listeners can still catch roughly 75% of routine police activity, though SWAT and narcotics channels are encrypted.
+Dallas Police Department is more accessible than most major city departments.
+After a $6.6 million P25 radio system upgrade in 2023 that built in encryption capability, DPD kept routine dispatch and patrol traffic open.
+Listeners can still monitor roughly 75% of routine police activity, though SWAT and narcotics channels are encrypted.

-The picture is bleaker in the suburbs.
-The North Texas Interoperable Radio Network (NTIRN) has seen a wave of encryption, with Irving (26 talkgroups), Arlington (11 talkgroups), and numerous other cities going fully dark.
-Fort Worth PD is also mostly encrypted, though their fire department remains accessible.
+The suburbs tell a different story.
+The North Texas Interoperable Radio Network has seen a broad encryption rollout, with Irving locking 26 talkgroups, Arlington locking 11, and dozens of other cities going dark.
+Fort Worth PD is mostly encrypted, though the fire department remains accessible.

 The 2016 Shadow: Encryption After Tragedy

-On July 7, 2016, a gunman ambushed Dallas police officers during a peaceful protest, killing five officers and wounding nine others.
+On July 7, 2016, a gunman ambushed Dallas police officers during a protest downtown, killing five officers and wounding nine others.
 It was the deadliest single incident for U.S. law enforcement since September 11, 2001.

-• Open radios helped coordinate response: Officers used radio communications to locate wounded colleagues and coordinate the tactical response
+• Open radio helped coordinate the response.
+Officers used communications to locate wounded colleagues and manage the tactical situation in real time.

-• Media informed the public: Real-time scanner access let journalists warn residents to avoid the area during an active shooter situation
+• Scanner access let journalists warn residents to stay away from downtown during an active threat.

-• No evidence of scanner exploitation: There's no indication the shooter monitored police radio or that encryption would have changed the outcome
+• There is no indication the shooter monitored police radio, and no reason to believe encryption would have changed the outcome.

-• Encryption wouldn't prevent ambushes: The attack was a surprise assault, not an intercepted operation
+• The attack was a surprise assault on officers in a known location, not an intercepted tactical operation.

 DFW Agency Encryption Status